GLOBAL MARKETS-Euro jumps, bonds sag as ECB puts off stimulus decision

 new money if necessary to help revive the euro zone economy.

-But markets had hoped for clearer details on if and when the
+Markets had hoped for clearer details on if and when the ECB

 opposed by Germany, the euro zone's biggest economy.